The Data Center Rundown

 Read at Global Data Center Hub→

-Echelon and Iberdrola Digital Infra will invest $2.3 billion to develop new data centers in Spain, commencing with the Madrid Sur complex designed to deliver 144 MW of processing power.
+Echelon and Iberdrola Digital Infra will jointly invest $2.3 billion in Spanish data centers, with their initial project in Madrid designed to deliver 144 MW of processing capacity.

 Read at TechRepublic→